 Your senses are limited.
 They only pick up ranges of frequencies which are the rate of vibrations of objects and energy.
 If something exists ‘beyond’ your ability to observe and subsequently perceive, then does it still exist?
 Of course it does!
 It’s just that YOU have not been able to observe it!
 This is why science has discovered the fact that the results of certain experiments are ‘altered’ by the observer.

 I 'believe' what science reveals to our consciousness; however I also know that what it reveals is based on the limited ranges of the senses and not on what our inner consciousness 'knows'.
-Any system that is solely based on limited and restrained observations can only yield a 'partial' view of reality and not one that
+Any system that is solely based on limited and restrained observations can only yield a 'partial' view of reality and not one thatincorporates 'all' of our experience.

 Regardless of what truly exists, an ‘art’ like Astrology, when practiced combining empirical and rational observations, shows only 'tendencies' in a person.
 That's why, to me, the only practical form of Astrology is an art form of symbology and NOT a scientific observatory analysis.

 Science, which is based on hypothetico-deductive model of reasoning, is based on an empirically observed method of fact gathering and a rationalistic logical derivative of consciousness evaluation.
 Since any form of consciousness that is involved in the determination of conclusions has an effect on what it is that it is concluding, reveals that it is only ‘a’ method of knowledge and NOT ‘the’ only method of gaining knowledge.